earthgecko/skyline/docs/algorithms/custom-algorithms.rst

 **py3 only**

 This section describes the process, steps and resources required to run custom algorithms in Skyline.
-Adding a custom algorithm or algorithms is easier and better than modifying the core Skyline algorithm files yourself.
+Whether that is adding your own or running any of the custom algorithms that come with Skyline.
+If you want to run your own algorithm adding a custom algorithm or algorithms is easier and better than modifying the core Skyline algorithm files yourself.

 If you are wanting to implement a custom algorithm, ensure you read this documentation **thoroughly** and **understand the layout** in the example